jonathanstrong/fitbod-server/README.md

 the body, does not include HTTP headers).

 Both timestamp and base64-encoded signature should be included as HTTP headers included with the request.

-The request signature is a sha256 HMAC of the request body, using the client's secret key, encoded with standard base64.

 Signature should be included as `x-fitbod-access-signature` HTTP header in the request, and the timestamp used should be included as `x-fitbod-access-timestamp` HTTP header: